Ferrari confirms new Purosangue SUV arrives 'later this year'

 Will the Purosangue be electric?

-Technically, not at first.
+Technically not at first.
 Die-hard members of the Ferrari fan club would surely have hung up their branded shirts and caps in shame if Maranello hit them with that double-whammy.
-The SUV will stick with petrol power, although the chassis that props it up will be capable of supporting a pure-electric powertrain in future.
+The SUV will stick with hybrid drive, although the chassis that props it up will be capable of supporting a pure-electric powertrain.
 More on that later though – let’s cover the petrol engines first.

 So far, we know about two engines.
-The more exciting one is an 800bhp V12 at launch – but there’s talk also of a hybridised V8.
-We expect the latter unit will be a modified version of the Roma’s 3.9-litre V8 engine, which means the Purosangue should have an output of at least 611bhp in entry-level form.
+The more exciting one is an 800bhp V12 – but there’s talk of a hybridised V8, too.
+We expect the latter unit will be a modified version of the Roma’s 3.9-litre V8 engine, which means the Purosangue should have an output of at least 611bhp.

 As well as forming the basis for the company’s first SUV, the Purosangue’s platform will also usher in the era of electrification at Ferrari.
 The Italian brand is already working on two related projects built on the same chassis, codenamed F244 and F245.